hopsoft/model_probe/README.md

 ## ActiveRecord schema visualization and model organization made easy

-Get a clear view of your ActiveRecord models' underlying schema with ModelProbe's schema introspection.
+Get a clear picture of your model's underlying schema with our beautiful and informative schema introspection.
-Generate model class definitions with an organized, logical structure and create sensible text fixture stubs.
+Generate model class definitions with a well organized, logical structure.
+Also, create sensible text fixture stubs.
-All this and more with __ModelProbe__.
+_All this and more with ModelProbe._

 ## Quick Start